gentsk77/EECS325/Assignments/HW3/HW3_yxs626.md

 ###2.
 What is HOL blocking?
 Does it occur in input ports or output ports?

-HOL (Head of the Line) blocking: queued datagram at front of the queue prevents the following ones in the queue from moving forward.
+HOL (Head of the Line) blocking describes the situation when queued datagram at front of the queue prevents the following datagrams in the queue from moving forward.
 HOL occurs in input ports.

 ###3.
 What fields in the IP header can be used to ensure that a packet is forwarded through no more than N routers?